stevevillardi/Logic.Monitor/Documentation/Utilities/Initialize-POVSetup.md

 **-WebstieHttpType** : Protocol to use for webcheck (http or https).
 Defaults to **https** if not specified **-PortalMetricsAPIUsername** : The name to use for creation of the API User.
 Defaults to **lm_api** if not specified.
 **-LogsAPIUsername** : The name to use for creation of the LM Logs API User.
 Defaults to **lm_logs** if not specified.
+**-LMContainerAPIUsername** : The name to use for creation of the LM Container API User.
+Defaults to **lm_container** if not specified.
+**-WindowsLMLogsEventChannels**: Comma seperated list of windows event channel to setup for ingestions.
+Defaults to **Application,System** if not specified.

 This utility is an ongoing devlopment.
 If you have things you would like added to this prep utility let me know (customer image upload, upload additonal datasources/dashboards, etc)